Prince William faces backlash for refusing trip to World cup final

 Prince William was met with a public backlash when he refused to travel to Australia to support the Lionesses in the World Cup Final.

-Prince William presenting trophy at the 2022 Euros
+Prince William presenting the trophy at the 2022 Euros

 Prince William faced a public backlash after refusing a trip to Australia to support England women in the World Cup Final.